SAUDI ARABIA – RIYADH

 The Edge of the World (Jebel Fihrayn) dramatic escarpment 1.5-2 hours NW of Riyadh with an uninterrupted view of the horizon.
 It drops down 1,000 feet into an ancient ocean bed with dried rivers weaving across the land, and camels moving far below on a well-trodden ancient caravan route.
 There are several hiking trails on and around the cliffs.
 If you pass through a spot dubbed “the window,” you can even get down to the lower plateau.

-You will need a SUV with high clearance to get here on a dirt road that’s heavily potholed.
+You will need an SUV with high clearance to get here on a heavily potholed dirt road.
 A guide/tour is not needed.
 Two different approaches: the most popular one is via the Acacia Valley, but it is only open on Fridays and Saturdays.
 The other approach via the Sadus Dam is open at all times.
 Be sure to stock up on food and water before attempting either road.

 Al Waba Crater*.
 Start at 4 o´clock as temperatures can exceed 50°C. In a flat, barren desert is volcanic, a result of a massive underground steam explosion caused when a magma flow ran into a subterranean source of water.
 The resulting eruption launched a colossal amount of earth into the air, leaving behind the crater that exists today.
 At 1.2 miles across and over 800 feet deep, it is an impressive pockmark on the planet.